techthinking-io/flowbdd/flowbdd-test-utils/README.md

 * Figure out how to enforce the rules/style?

 More details:
-* smart-bdd works best with a fluent builders.
+* Flow BDD works best with a fluent builders.
   * It describes what is under test - giving you a concise and consistent view layer
   * It is productive - as you easily set the state for the test
   * You can add more test coverage - you don't have to worry about your framework not supporting your test scenario